SebastianHeslinRees/Projections_QA/README.md

 # 📊 **QA Script for Population Projections**

 ## 📝 **Introduction**
 This repository contains a script and resources for analysing the Greater London Authority (GLA) population projection data.
-The primary objective is to identify outliers in the population data and present the findings through visualisations and a Dash application within an HTML report.
+The primary objective is to identify outliers in the population data and present the findings through tables, visualisations and Dash applications within an HTML report.

 ### 🎯 **Goals**
 The project focuses on the following key objectives: